@ibnlanre/portal

 distinguishes between two main types of stores, created automatically based on the initial state you provide:

 Primitive Store: Manages a single, primitive value (e.g., a string, number, boolean, null, or undefined).
+At times, it can also manage a single object as a primitive-like store, where the entire object is treated as a single value.

 import { createStore } from "@ibnlanre/portal";